Green That Life

 • Avoiding spraying/applying near bodies.

-• Destroying pests at larval stage.
-A more effective strategy that generally uses less chemical applications.
+• Destroying pests at the larval stage.
+A more effective strategy that generally uses fewer chemical applications.

 • Not pouring pesticides down the drain.